Bring your event to life with visually rich designs

 Enable exhibitors to demonstrate their brands and depict their unique personalities using a variety of booth designs.

 Give your sponsors a dedicated area to showcase themselves, just as with a physical event.
-You can make use of a number of options to display their brand logos, content, or sessions in a virtual environment, with the same impact as of an in-person fair.
+You can make use of a number of options to display their brand logos, content, or sessions in a virtual environment.
+It will create the same impact as of an in-person fair.

 One of the key features that level up a virtual event in comparison to a physical one is its reporting capabilities.
 Make sure you capture registrations that can be added to your CRM or mailing lists for lead generation purposes.
 In addition, engagement and content insights can help you measure your ROI and optimize your KPIs.